abdelq/biosensum/content/about.en.md

 learn new sensing techniques, combine programming technologies and elaborate a business plan for their future enterprise.

-BiosensUM is ready for this challenge and hopes to achieve it successfully!
+BiosensUM is ready to take up this challenge and believes that it can be done successfully!